Featured

 Jessica Udeh

-Editors Note: Having attended Nyege Nyege Festival both in 2018 and 2022, I have first hand seen an outrageous response from the Ugandan government trying to cancel the event days before it's set to start.
-Both times the concern has come from either the Directorate Of Ethics And Integrity or Parliament itself, with accusations as ridiculous as recruitment of children in different immoral behaviours.
-Both times the opposition was overruled and the festival was able to take place under strict guidelines, however the hostility of the political environment in which collectives like Nyege Nyege and ANTI-MASS has to exist has reached an acute urgency with the passing of a bill imposing death penalty for homosexuality.
+Editor's Note: Having attended the Nyege Nyege Festival in both 2018 and 2022, I have witnessed firsthand the outrageous efforts by the Ugandan government to cancel the event just days before it was set to begin.
+In both instances, the opposition came from either the Directorate of Ethics and Integrity or Parliament itself, with accusations as absurd as the recruitment of children into immoral behaviors.
+On both occasions, these objections were overruled, and the festival proceeded under strict guidelines.
+However, the political hostility surrounding collectives like Nyege Nyege and ANTI-MASS has now reached a critical point, especially in light of the recent passage of a bill imposing the death penalty for homosexuality.

 Authentically Plastic sent several resources to learn more about the current situation.